Skip to Content

 Weeds are pesky plants in our garden that often destroy the planned or desirable plants.
-I am sure every amateur gardener would have thought about destroying these weeds organically, like using hot water, but does boiling water kill weeds?
+I am sure every amateur gardener would have thought about eradicating these weeds organically, like using hot water, but does boiling water kill weeds?

 What Are Weeds & Why Are They Undesirable?